HenrikJoreteg/getconfig/README.md

 ## Changelog

+- `1.0.0`
+    - Bumping major to get out of `0.x.x` range per semver conventions.
+    - `dev` enviroments now look for related config files.
+So if you've set your `$NODE_ENV` to `development` and it will still find a file called `dev_config.json`.
-0.3.0 - Switching from JSON.parse to ALCE to allow single quotes and comments.
+- `0.3.0` - Switching from JSON.parse to ALCE to allow single quotes and comments.
 Better readme.

 ## License